Apple's main contractors leave Spaceship campus project - report

-Apple Inc (AAPL.O) will no longer be working with lead construction firms DPR Construction Inc and Skanska USA on its new "Spaceship" campus, the Silicon Valley Business Journal reported on Tuesday.
+June 11 Apple Inc will no longer be working with lead construction firms DPR Construction Inc and Skanska USA on its new "Spaceship" campus, the Silicon Valley Business Journal reported on Tuesday.

 Apple and Skanska were "unable to come to an agreement during negotiations for the revised scope of work," the construction company's chief, Richard Cavallaro, wrote in an internal email seen by the journal.